My Home Island: Ground Zero for Anti-Asian Prejudice, and Its Repudiation

 Women and girls reportedly endured two-thirds of these hostilities, including the horrific March, 2021 Atlanta shooting spree that claimed the lives of eight people—six of them Asian American women.
 One in four AAPI-owned small businesses has also faced pandemic-related anti-Asian words or acts.

-Today’s bigotry extends a long history, beginning with the 20th century’s ground zero event of anti-Asian prejudice: the World War II exclusion of 120,000 West Coast people of Japanese descent.
-As I have explained here and here, it was on my home island—Bainbridge Island, near Seattle—that the relocation and incarceration of Japanese Americans began.
+Today’s bigotry extends a long history, including a 20th century ground zero event of anti-Asian prejudice: the World War II exclusion of 120,000 West Coast people of Japanese descent.
+As I have explained here and here, it was on my home island—Bainbridge Island, near Seattle—that the wholesale relocation and incarceration of Japanese Americans began.
 With only six days’ notice, Exclusion Order #1 ordered the evacuation of the island’s 276 Japanese American residents, each lugging nothing more than they could carry.
 (One government concern: The island’s south end overlooked a narrow passage to a naval shipyard and submarine base.)

 Today, that March 30, 1942 ferry departure point is the site of a national “Japanese American Exclusion Memorial.”
 On each visit home to Bainbridge, I return to the memorial, where a 276-foot wall with wood sculptures tells parts of the story.